blaze/blaze/docs/source/_static/presentations/markdown/dask-core.md

 ![](images/embarrassing.gif)

-## Useful for more than just arrays
+## Dask works for more than just arrays

 ## `dask.bag`